starschema/clj-tableau/README.md

 ### Rest & Web Servie API

-Rest and Web Service API namespaces are not included in the current release as those need some cleanup.
-The implementation uses `clj-http` and `data.xml` and will be released soon.
+REST API support is a new addition to clj-tableau.
+Our implementation uses the `clj-http` and `data.xml` clojure libraries.
+This new namespace allows to query site, group & user related information supplied by Tableau Server.

 ### Examples